Slovenia (SLO)

 Slovenia secured a place at what will be their 15th Men’s EHF EURO through a powerful qualifiers phase, in which they won all six games to finish on top of group 1.
 Slovenia’s qualification for the final tournament came after a 13th-place finish at the 2025 IHF Men’s World Championship and a historic first Olympic semi-final participation, achieved at Paris 2024.

-In a group where it appears anything can happen, Slovenia enter as the on-paper frontrunners.
+The Slovenian team which will show up in Oslo are a young side with lots of talent.
+In a group where it appears anything can happen, Slovenia’s absences could prove detrimental, but they nevertheless enter as the on-paper frontrunners.

 Competition records: